DOT Medical Exams

 Do you also need a DOT pre-employment drug test?
 Here at VTEC, you can take care of both of these tests during one visit.
 We also offer quick enrollment in our DOT random drug and alcohol testing program.

 VTEC is proud to offer a wide variety of different physical exams.
 For more information, don’t hesitate to give us a call and we would be happy to help.
-From small to large trucking companies, VTEC provides physical exams for all types of drivers.
+From small to large trucking companies, VTEC provides DOT physical exams for all types of drivers.
 We also cater to owner operators!

 What to Expect During a DOT Physical

-A DOT exam will incorporate an assessment of a worker’s vision, hearing, blood pressure/pulse rate, and overall physical ability.
-If a pre-employment drug test is required, this exam will also include a test for illegal drugs in the system.
-If the driver takes any medications, they’ll need to bring a complete list of them to the exam, including the doses and doctor information.
+A DOT physical exam will incorporate an assessment of a worker’s vision, hearing, blood pressure/pulse rate, and overall physical ability.
+If a pre-employment drug test is required, this DOT physical exam will also include a test for illegal drugs in the system.
+If the driver takes any medications, they’ll need to bring a complete list of them to the physical exam, including the doses and doctor information.
 For any drivers that require corrective vision or hearing assistance, they’ll need to bring in their eyeglasses, contacts, or hearing aids.
-If a driver suffers from any other medical condition, they may be required to bring additional information into the exam.
+If a driver suffers from any other medical condition, they may be required to bring additional information into the DOT physical exam.
 Fasting is not a requirement prior to the visit.